 Etsy is the key rival, but there are other rivals too.
 They each come with individually personalized features.
 Analyze them!
-Check for sites specific to the industry, read app shop reviews and try the services themselves.
+Check for sites specific to the industry, read app shop reviews, and try the services themselves.
 These strategies help you to understand the strengths of rivals and recognize places that can differentiate your potential product.

 - Buyer Persona Development

 Typically no one can trigger a product or forum that wants to reach all.
 If the sales are so common, prospective buyers can not be drawn.
-Take your time instead to recognise your client, the perfect consumer.
+Take your time instead to recognize your client, the perfect consumer.
 You would have to identify at least two individuals, the seller and the buyer because we are creating a marketplace.
 When you describe your purchaser more clearly, your future marketing strategies are more effective.

 - Revenue Model For The Business

 In certain ways, a project can make money.
 Fortunately, in our article on marketplaces, we already mentioned them.
 Regardless of the model of monetization, before beginning the implementation process, you have to forecast maximum sales.
-Choose between membership, cost and income ratio, or blend them to improve the appeal of your offering.
+Choose between membership, cost, and income ratio, or blend them to improve the appeal of your offering.